RoleModel/turbo-confirm/README.md

 ### Customizing more than just a message

-`@rolemodel/turbo-confirm` supports other custom content beyond a simple message, by setting additional data attributes on the confirmation trigger.
+Turbo-Confirm supports other custom content beyond a simple message, by setting additional data attributes on the confirmation trigger.
 Henceforth referred to as _contentSlots_, this feature is both infinitely configurable and completely optional.
 Out of the box Turbo-Confirm supports two:

 - **body** activated by a `data-confirm-details` attribute on the confirmation trigger.
 The attribute's value will be assigned to the element matching the `#confirm-body` selector.
 - **acceptText** activated by a `data-confirm-button` attribute on the confirmation trigger.
 The attribute's value will be assigned to the element matching the `#confirm-accept` selector (same as the default value of the `acceptSelector` configuration property)